nikodunk/roomsolar/content/blog/maxoak-bluetti-1000w-2400wh-review/index.md

 ---

 This is a very powerful portable generator, especially compared to competitors like the Goal Zero Yeti 3000.
-It is very similar to the 1000W Richsolar model [we sell in our own kits](https://sunboxlabs.com#kits), so we thought we'd review this model here.
+It is very similar to the 1000W Richsolar model [we sell in our own kits](https://sunboxlabs.com#kits), so we decided to review this model here.
 To be clear: these are the same generators often from the same factory in China (or another factory using the same moulds).
-US companies like us simply, Richsolar, Bluetti etc simply private-label them and deal with shipping, imports, distribution, etc.
+US companies like us, Richsolar, Bluetti etc simply private-label them and deal with shipping, imports, distribution, etc.

 As demonstrated in the video below – it's very powerful.
 It is bordering on being able to run anything in your household (maybe not an inefficient A/C, but everything else).
 Definitely a fridge.